How to Register a Company in Zimbabwe — Quick Answer

 - Skipping ZIMRA registration — operating without a TIN creates problems when opening a bank account, tendering for contracts, or claiming input VAT credits.

 - Not appointing a company secretary — mandatory for Pvt Ltd and PLC companies.
-Must be ordinarily resident in Zimbabwe.
+The secretary must be ordinarily resident in Zimbabwe.

 How much does it cost to register a company in Zimbabwe?

-What documents do I need for a Pvt Ltd?
+What documents do I need to start a company in Zimbabwe?